Diesel Exhaust Fumes Cancer Compensation Claims

-In 2012, the World Health Organisation (WHO) re-classified diesel fumes as a ?definite carcinogen', putting it in the highest category of cancer causing agents.
-This was based on evidence that showed diesel fumes directly cause lung cancer, and also possibly bladder cancer.
+The World Health Organisation (WHO) has classified diesel fumes as a 'definite carcinogen', putting it in the highest category of cancer causing agents.
+Evidence shows that diesel fumes directly cause lung cancer, and also possibly bladder cancer.

 People who have been diagnosed with these cancers should consider whether they have been exposed to diesel fumes.
 Many professions, such as agriculture, construction, energy extraction, mining, rail, shipping, transport/logistics, tunnelling, vehicle repair and warehousing are all considered high risk.

 If you were exposed to diesel fumes at work, and exposure likely caused your cancer, you may be able to claim compensation.